Cars · Resale guide

 Disadvantages — Why You Might Skip the Maruti Suzuki Alto K10 in 2026

-Highway Performance and Stability: While excellent in the city, the Alto K10 can feel underpowered and less stable on highways, especially at speeds above 80-90 kmph.
-Crosswinds can affect its stability, and the engine can sound strained during overtakes.
+Highway Stability and Performance While excellent in the city, the Alto K10 can feel a bit unsettled and underpowered on highways, especially at speeds above 80-90 kmph.
+Crosswinds can be noticeable, and overtakes require careful planning.
+If your usage involves frequent highway travel, this might be a significant drawback.

 Factors That Affect Maruti Suzuki Alto K10 Resale Value